Excel Waterfall Charts: How To Create One That Doesn't Suck

 How about inserting a waterfall chart into an income statement?
 With the Zebra BI Tables for Office add-in, this is just a few clicks away.

-The cool thing about this is that by glancing at the waterfall chart, you can already see how you're performing.
-The calculations like "Result" and "Invert" are reflected in the waterfall chart and all categories get subtracted so that you can clearly see the contribution of each to the final result.
+The cool thing about this is that glancing at the waterfall chart lets you see your performance.
+The calculations like "Result" and "Invert" are reflected in the waterfall chart, and all categories get subtracted so that you can see the contribution of each to the final result.

 Small multiples with waterfall charts